nader-najjar/template-pure-java/README.md

      * `runtimeOnly("group:artifact:version")`
      * Tests mirror these scopes: `testImplementation`, `testCompileOnly`, `testAnnotationProcessor`, `testRuntimeOnly`
 3) Run `./universal-build build` to download and verify it resolves; use an IDE “reload Gradle project” if needed.
+4) Update the gradle lockfile using the workflow below

+### Updating Gradle Lockfile
+1) Run `./universal-build dependencies --write-locks`

 ### Adding A Toolchain Dependency
 1) Search https://search.nixos.org/packages for the package name